Multi-model RAG with SurrealDB & LangChain

 Another parameter called $event is used with the DEFINE EVENT statement which we will learn to use in Chapter 13.

-Finally, these next four will be useful later in Chapter 15 when we learn about creating users and authentication.
+These next four will also be useful later in Chapter 15 when we learn about creating users and authentication.

 • $auth